agentio/serviceinfrastructure/content/docs/quickstart/demo.md

 }
 ```

-## View your service in the Endpoints console.
+## View your service in the Endpoints console

 Now find the Endpoints link in the Cloud Console sidebar (on the left) and select it.
 You'll find a list of services like the one below.